?Use Time Rift or your auto attacks for poke on the enemy solo laner when the wave is already cleared to activate the passive from Warrior's Blessing.

 Solo Alternative Start

 ?A more risky start, but works decently for passive play.

 Alternative Defense Items

 Alternative Relics (You should get Aegis or Purification)

-Overview: This build is catered to a somewhat Ability-focused Chronos, using the third section on his Wheel of Time.
-However, one must not be shy of using the fourth section to deal incredible damage with his Auto Attacks.
+Overview: This build is catered to a somewhat Ability-focused Chronos, using both the third and fourth sections on his Wheel of Time.
+However, I would heavily prioritise the fourth section to deal incredible damage with his Auto Attacks.
 Chronos excels lategame via his high auto attack damage from Accelerate, whether it’s for structures, objectives or enemy players.

 Early Laning: As Chronos doesn't have the best early game, play a bit passively at the start, avoid tanking the minion wave and use his Time Rift to poke the enemy Mid if you have already cleared the minion wave.
 The second section of Wheel of Time helps to reduce his massive mana consumption in the early stages of the game until you have an item like Book of Thoth or Warlock's Staff online to help with any mana problems.
 Use the first section for health sustain when you have finished clearing a wave and need to regenerate lost health.

 Starting Item: Mage's Blessing is generally the best starter for efficient wave clear in the early game, and allows for good poke damage, but with the three potion start you will need to be conservative with your mana and avoid taking poke in lane, as otherwise you may have to back which will allow the enemy mid to take the middle xp camps and possibly invade red buff.

 Hunter's Blessing can also be an acceptable starter due to Chronos’ slightly higher auto damage early game than other mages, allowing him to harass (using basic attacks) mages' with unsafe early clear, though this is a starter better utilised in the carry role.